spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 import InfoBox from 'shared/components/InfoBox';

 # Deploy Edge Native K3s Cluster
-Deploying an edge native Kubernetes cluster requires all edge hosts to be provisioned already with Kairos based immutable operating system.
-In cases where multiple edge hosts require the same configuration, it is challenging for the IT/Site/Operations team to ensure scale consistency in terms of OS and other configurations, such as networking, proxy, security certificates, tooling, partitioning, and user privileges.
+Deploying an Edge native Kubernetes cluster requires all Edge hosts to be provisioned already with Kairos based immutable operating system.
+In cases where multiple edge hosts require the same configuration, it is challenging for the IT/Site operations team to ensure scale consistency in terms of OS and other configurations, such as networking, proxy, security, tooling, and user privileges.

-Here are primary use cases for setting up VMs as edge hosts and deploying the edge native K3s cluster on those VMs:
+Setting up VMs as Edge hosts and deploying the Edge native K3s cluster on those VMs is a less complex path to learning and gaining experience with Edge due to not having to connect to a physical Edge device.
+Here are the primary phases of deploying an Edge native Kubernetes cluster in production:

-- IT administrators to prepare and test the desired edge installer ISO image for a consistent deployment at scale.
+- IT administrators prepare and test the edge installer ISO image for a consistent deployment at scale.

-- Site operators to provision edge hosts and identify the additional user-data to install on a set of edge hosts.
+- Site operators provision edge hosts and identify the additional user-data to install on a set of edge hosts.

-- Infrastructure team to prepare a cluster profile using the provider OS image and deploy cloud native clusters.
+- Development team prepares a cluster profile using the provider OS image and the Infrastructure team deploys cloud native clusters.

 As an example, imagine you are an IT administrator for a retail company that has decided to expand to 1000 new stores this year.
 Your job is to deploy single-node Kubernetes clusters at the edge for each new store.
-Assuming all edge hosts have the same configuration, you must prepare an edge installer image and provision edge hosts so that the infrastructure team can prepare a cluster profile and deploy a Kubernetes cluster on all those edge hosts.
+Assuming all edge hosts have the same configuration, you must prepare an edge installer image and provision edge hosts so that the Development team can prepare a cluster profile and the Infrastructure team deploy a Kubernetes cluster on all those edge hosts.

-In this tutorial, you will generate edge installer artifacts using Kairos-based immutable OS, create a VM template, and provision VMs.
+In this tutorial, you will generate edge installer artifacts, create a VM template, and provision VMs.
 You will then use the VMs as edge hosts to test the installer image's ease of use for consistent deployments and deploy the edge native K3s cluster.

 # Prerequisites
 To complete this tutorial, you will need the following items: